 - What to Pack - Packing Lists

 It is important to pack enough clothes for a full week, plus a few extra days.
-Laundry is done every Friday for all in-camp session, but there will be times that campers get wet or dirty and have to change.
-Please use the packing lists to help pack for camp.
+Laundry is done every Friday for all in-camp sessions, except the Junior session.
+There will be times that campers get wet or dirty and have to change.
+Please use the packing checklists to help pack for camp accordingly.

 There is a separate packing list for the Junior session.
-Although most campers won’t go on extended backpacking trips, they will go on cabin overnight camp-outs and need to carry a sleeping bag, rain gear, clothes, water bottle, their share of the group’s food, etc. A daypack or book bag is not large enough or sturdy enough to hold the necessary gear.
+Although most campers won’t go on extended backpacking trips, they will go on cabin overnight campouts and need to carry a sleeping bag, rain gear, clothes, water bottle, their share of the group’s food, etc. A daypack or book bag is not large enough or sturdy enough to hold the necessary gear.
+See the Camping Out section for more information about gear.

-We have resources for camping gear listed on our website.
+We have resources for camping gear listed on our website under Helpful Summer Links/Pre-Camp Shopping.
 If you do not want to purchase a frame backpack, ask a friend or neighbor if they have one your son can borrow.

 - Footwear Policy

-To prevent injuries, staff and campers are required to wear appropriate footwear at all times.
-Athletic shoes must be worn for all sports and active games.
+To prevent injuries to staff and campers, athletic shoes should be worn at all times.
 Crocs, flip-flops, and sandals without a heel strap are not appropriate for camp.
 Due to our varied terrain and active culture, closed-toe shoes and socks are recommended.

 - Camper Laundry